dimafu/vef1-2018-h2/README.md

 # Hópverkefni 2

-Verkefnið felst í því að smíða prótótýpu af fyrirlestravef fyrir vefforritun.
-Gefin eru gögn sem unnin eru uppúr námsefni vetrarins.

-Gefnar eru [fyrirmyndir](utlit/) í `500px` og `1500px` án grindar ásamt `1500px` með grind.
-Allt efni skal skalast snyrtilega á milli.
+The project consists of crafting the prototype of the lecture web for the web development course.
+Given the data which is covering the winter study material.

+Given are [fyrirmyndir](utlit/) in `500px` and `1500px` without the grid along with `1500px` with grid.
+All the material should scale neatly in between.

 ## Almennt

-Gögn eru gefin í `lectures.json` sem sækja skal með _ajax_ virkni.
-Keyra verður verkefnið með `browser-sync` til að það virki.

-Efni síðu skal ekki vera breiðara en `1200px`.
-Litir og myndir í haus skulu fylla út í allt lárétt pláss.
-Yfir myndum er 60% gegnsær hvítur litur.
-Myndir fyrir hvern fyrirlestur eru skilgreindir í `json` skrá.
+The data is given in `lectures.json` which should be picked up with _ajax_.
+The project is ran with `browser-sync` to make it work.

+Page material should not be wider than `1200px`.
+Colors and images in the header shall fill up all the horizontal space.
+Over the images is 60% opaque white color.
+Images for each lecture are defined in `json` file.

-Grunn leturstærð er 16px og fylgja allar aðrar leturgerðir eftirfarandi skala: `16 24 32 48`.
+Base font size is 16px and all other fonts adopt the following scaling: `16 24 32 48`.

-Litapalletta fyrir vef er `#000`, `#999`, `#aaa`, `#ccc`, `#2d2`, `#1a1`, `#fcffd2` og `#cc9694`.
+Color palette for the web is `#000`, `#999`, `#aaa`, `#ccc`, `#2d2`, `#1a1`, `#fcffd2` and `#cc9694`.

-Letur fyrir meginmál er Lora, Times New Roman eða serif letur.
+Letters for the main part are Lora, Times New Roman or serif letters.
-Letur fyrir fyrirsagnir er Roboto Mono, Courier New eða monospace.
+Letters for headings are Roboto Mono, Courier New or monospace.

-Flest allt er sett upp í 12 dálka grind með `20px` gutter.

-Öll bil eru hálft, heilt, tvöfalt eða þrefalt margfeldi af gutter.
-Hægt er að nota reglustiku tól (t.d. http://www.arulerforwindows.com/ eða http://www.pascal.com/software/freeruler/) til að finna nákvæmar stærðir en mestu skiptir að lausn svipi til en sé ekki nákvæmlega eins og fyrirmynd.

-Allar hreyfingar gerast á `300ms` með `ease-in-out` hröðunarfalli.
-Hreyfingar eru þegar svimað er yfir fyrirlestri í lista og síunar tökkum.
+Most of all is set up in 12 columns grid with `20px` gutter.

+All intervals are half, whole, double or triple of the gutter.
+Possible to use the ruler (t.d. http://www.arulerforwindows.com/ or http://www.pascal.com/software/freeruler/) to find the exact sizes, but the most that matters is that solution is similar and is not exactly as in the example.

+All animation is done in `300ms` with `ease-in-out` acceleration function.
+Animations take place when hovered over the lectures in the list and filter buttons.

 ## Forsíða

-Forsíða inniheldur lista af öllum fyrirlestrum.
-Fram kemur hvort búið sé að klára fyrirlestur eða ekki.
-Nota skal `✓` til að tákna að fyrirlestri séð lokið, sjá að neðan hvernig virkni er.

-Fyrir ofan lista skulu vera þrír takkar fyrir hvern af flokkunum: `HTML`, `CSS` og `JavaScript`. Í byrjun er engin takki virkur en um leið og takki er virkur skal aðeins sýna fyrirlestra í þeim flokk og takki litaður með `#2d2`.
-Ef fleiri takkar eru virkjaðir skal einnig sína þá fyrirlestra.
+Front page contains the list of all lectures.
+It becomes indicated whether the is finished or not.
+Checkmark `✓` should be used to indicate that the lecture is finished, See below how it functions.

+Three buttons, one for each group should be above the list: `HTML`, `CSS` og `JavaScript`.
+In the beginning none of the buttons are active and when the button is activated lectures in the active group should only be displayed and the button should be colored with `#2d2`.
+If more buttons are activated should also show lectures from this group.
 Ef allir takkar eru virkir sést það sama og ef allir eru óvirkir—allir fyrirlestrar.

-Þegar smellt er á fyrirlestur er farið yfir á `fyrirlestur.html?slug=<slug>` þar sem `<slug>` er _slug_ fyrir fyrirlesturinn, t.d. `fyrirlestur.html?slug=html-sagan`.
-Hægt er að nota `URLSearchParams` og `window.location.search` til að vita hvaða fyrirlestur átt er við á `fyrirlestur.html` síðu.
+If all the buttons are activated it is the same as if all are deactivated showing all the lectures.

+When clicked on the lecture it is redirected over to `fyrirlestur.html?slug=<slug>` where `<slug>` is _slug_ for the lecture, e.g. `fyrirlestur.html?slug=html-sagan`.
+Possible to use `URLSearchParams` and `window.location.search` to know to which lecture is directed on `fyrirlestur.html` page.

 ## Fyrirlestur

-Fyrir hvern fyrirlestur skal birta haus og allt efni fyrirlesturs á eftir honum. Í haus kemur fram flokkur og titill.

-Efni fyrirlesturs er geymt í fylki og skal birta það í sömu röð og það er skilgreint. Útbúa þarf birtingu fyrir hverja einingu eftir útliti.

-Neðst er takki til að merkja fyrirlestur kláraðann og hlekkur til að fara til baka.
+For each lecture should display header and all the lecture material that comes after that.
+In the header comes group and title.

+Lecture material is store in an array and should display it in the same order as it is defined.
+Appearance for each unit should be prepared according to the outlook.

+At the bottom is a button to mark a lecture that is finished and link to go back.

 ### Kláraður fyrirlestur

-Ef fyrirlestur er merktur kláraður skal sýna `✓ Fyrirlestur kláraður` í `#2d2`.
-Annars `Klára fyrirlestur`. Þegar fyrirlestur er kláraður skal vista upplýsingar um það í `localStorage` og birta í lista og á fyrirlestra síðu.

-Nota skal `slug` sem auðkenni yfir kláraða fyrirlestra.
+If a lecture marked finished should show `✓ Fyrirlestur kláraður` in `#2d2`.
+Otherwise `Klára fyrirlestur`.
+When lecture is finished should save the information about it in `localStorage` and display in a list and on a lecture page.

+`slug` should be used as an ID for finished lectures.

 ## Fyrirlestragögn

-`lectures.json` inniheldur fylki af fyrirlestrum sem birta skal.
-Hver fyrirlestur getur haft:

-* `slug`, notað til að hlekkja á fyrirlestur
+`lectures.json` contains an array of lectures that should be displayed.
+Each lecture can have:

+* `slug`, used to link the lecture
-* `title`, titill fyrirlesturs
+* `title`, lecture title
-* `category`, flokkur fyrirlesturs
+* `category`, lecture group
-* `image`, mynd í hausi fyrirlesturs, má sleppa, þá skal birta gráan lit í staðinn
-* `thumbnail`, mynd á yfirliti fyrirlestra, má sleppa, þá skal birta gráan lit í staðinn
+* `image`, image in the lecture header, may skip, then a gray color should be displayed
+* `thumbnail`, image of a lecture overview, may skip, then should disaply gray color instead
-* `content`, fylki af efni fyrirlesturs
+* `content`, array of lecture material

 Fyrir efni fyrirlesturs er efni alltaf með:
+For lecture material the content is allways:

-* `type`, gerð efnis
+* `type`, type of material
-* `data`, gögn efnis
+* `data`, data of material

-þar sem `type` getur verið:
+where `type` can be:

-* `youtube`, `data` inniheldur hlekk á youtube myndband
+* `youtube`, `data` contains a link to youtube video
-* `text`, `data` inniheldur gögn þar sem `\n` merkir á milli málsgreina, þ.e.a.s. texta skal birta innan `<p>`, skipt á `\n`
-* `quote`, `data` inniheldur tilvitnun, aukalega getur verið `attribute` með þeim sem vitnað er í
-* `image`, `data` inniheldur slóð á mynd, aukalega getur verið `caption` með texta með mynd
+* `text`, `data` contains the data where `\n` marks between the paragraphs, such that a text should be displayed within `<p>`, changed over to `\n`
+* `quote`, `data` contains citation, additionaly can be `attribute` with what it is referenced to
+* `image`, `data` contains path to image, additionally can be `caption` with text and image
-* `heading`, `data` inniheldur fyrirsögn
+* `heading`, `data` contains headings
-* `list`, `data` inniheldur fylki af textum í lista
+* `list`, `data` contains array of text in a list
-* `code`, `data` inniheldur kóða þar sem bil og nýjar línur skipta máli

-Athugið að meira efni mun bætast við það sem gefið er í byrjun.
-Virkni ætti að ráða við hvaða efni sem er í hvaða formi sem er, svo lengi sem það fylgir reglum að ofan.
+* `code`, `data` contains code where interval and new lines matter

+Note that more material can add with what is given in the beginning.
+The functionality should dominate regardless of whatever material in whatever form is, as long as it follows the rules above.

 ## Hópavinna